MinoThauros/TypeScriptBudgetAPp/README.md

-# DevFactory Program by TimaTech
+# DevFactory Chapter 2 by TimaTech

 ## Overview